Madahva/My-learning-area/Notes/Front-end/6) React/React Main Concepts.md

 **Babel** is a JavaScript compiler that can translate markup or programming languages into JavaScript.

+### The Root Node

+The root node is the HTML element where you want to display the result.

+It is like a _container_ for content managed by React.

 ### React creates a VIRTUAL DOM in memory.

 Instead of manipulating the browser's DOM directly, React creates a virtual DOM in memory, where it does all the necessary manipulating, before making the changes in the browser DOM.